OObatwomanOO/techies-lab/README.md

 $ bundle install             # Maybe the guys changed the Gemfile :)

 # Launch the server, then go to http://localhost:4567/
-$ bundle exec rerun rackup   # You may do this in another tab.
+$ bundle exec middleman server   # You may do this in another tab.

 # Open another terminal, and create a branch to work in
 $ git checkout -b your-new-feature  # Please choose a descriptive name